Danoweb/nasaapi-pushpin/README.md

 * `/` - health check /heartbeat, responds if container is online and reachable.
 * `/stats` - gives the last 5 days of Near Earth Orbit Object data from NASA.
+* `/stream` - the pushpin stream (In progress)

 ## Pushpin Container
 A pushpin implementation which streams results of the trackerGG api to any streams connected.

+### Config
+* The `pushpin/config` folder contains a routes file that is provided to the pushpin app when the container starts.
+Add routes here. (default: Anything on Localhost goes to 5000 on nasaapi_client container)